From magnificent Istanbul to the beaches of the Turquoise Coast, here are the top places to visit in Türkiye. Shutterstock

-The eclectic city of Istanbul, the fantastical rock forms of Cappadocia, the ancient ruins of Ephesus, and the glimmering Mediterranean and Aegean coastlines are Türkiye’s biggest draws, but each region of the country has something distinct to offer.
+The captivating city of Istanbul, the fantastical rock forms of Cappadocia, the ancient ruins of Ephesus, and the glimmering Mediterranean and Aegean coastlines are the biggest draws in Türkiye, as Turkey is now known.
+But every region of the country has something distinct to offer.

 1. Istanbul